csc-training/hpc-python/docs/mooc/numerical-computing/numexpr.md

 The expression is enclosed in quotes and will be evaluated using a single C-loop.
 Speed-ups in comparison to NumPy are typically between 0.95 and 4.
-Works best on arrays that do not fit in CPU cache.
+Performance improves normaly most with arrays that do not fit in CPU cache.

 Supported operators and functions include e.g.: